mdesson/discorgi/README.md

 # discorgi
 Discord bot.
 Fetches things for friends.
 Is good boy.

-Simple discord bot that listens to a server and acts on user input.

 ## Running Discorgi

 The current version uses CLI flags to run: